<< For current news items and links to other reports and resources, click on those links on the left menu. <<

 - All space vehicles, equipment, facilities, etc. shall be open to other States Parties so all States Parties may assure themselves that activities of others are in conformance with this agreement.
 Procedures are established for resolving differences.

 For More Information

 The International Institute of Space Law (IISL) holds an annual colloquium on space law topics as part of the International Astronautical Congress.
-The 2014 colloquium will be held in Toronto, Canada.
+The 2015 colloquium will be held in Jerusalem, Israel.
 IISL also sponsors the annual Manfred Lachs space moot court competition with four regional rounds (North America, Europe, Asia and Africa) followed by semi-final and finals in conjunction with the annual IISL colloquium.
 The proceedings of each colloquium were published by the American Institute of Aeronautics and Astronautics for many years, but beginning with the 2011 edition, the publisher is Eleven International Publishing.
 Follow the Manfred Lachs Space Moot Court on Twitter @SpaceLawMoot.
 The problem for the 2015 moot court round which will end in Jerusalem in October 2015 is available on the IISL website.
 A book about the competition was published in 2016 by Eleven International Publishing: Manfred Lachs Space Law Moot Court Competition -- the First 25 Years.

 IISL has published two e-books that provide a history of the field of space law and of the IISL itself.

 The American Bar Association published "The Little Book of Space Law," by Matthew J, Kleiman, in 2013.